-The pipeline transporting tower to a process should be sized so it does not compromise the available pump pressure.
+The pipeline transporting water to a process should be sized so it does not compromise the available pump pressure.
 This line should also be sized to overcome pressure drops resulting from friction losses in the pipes and fittings.
 Pipe pressure drop is a function of fluid viscosity and water flow velocity.
-When a line is undersized, the fluid moves through the pipes at a high velocity, which creates noise and hastens the corrosive process.
+When a line is undersized, the fluid moves through the pipes at a high velocity which creates noise and hastens the corrosive process.
 A bigger pump, which requires more energy, is needed to overcome the flow resistance of an undersized pipe.
-Over sizing is OK from energy conservation point of view; however, an economical point must be evaluated as the oversized pipes, will add to an unnecessary expense and also reduce the flow velocity to the point at which the transport line does not deliver the proper amount of water at the correct speed.
-Over sizing will also allows sediment or suspended materials to settle in the pipe and eventually clog them.
+Oversizing is acceptable from the energy conservation point of view; however, an economical point must be evaluated as the oversized pipes become an unnecessary expense and also reduce the flow velocity to the point at which the transport line does not deliver the proper amount of water at the correct speed.
+Oversizing will also allow sediment or suspended materials to settle in the pipe and eventually clog them.